Can you mix and match COVID-19 vaccines?

 So far, limited data suggests an AstraZeneca shot followed by the Pfizer shot is safe and effective.
 The combination also appears to come with a slightly higher likelihood of temporary side effects like aches and chills.

-That might be because mixing and matching different types of vaccines can often produce a stronger immune response, said Lawrence Young, a virologist at the University of Warwick in the United Kingdom.
+That might be because mixing and matching different types of vaccines can often produce a stronger immune response, said Lawrence Young, a virologist at the University of Warwick in the U.K.

 Some places like Britain say people should aim to get the same vaccine for their second dose if possible.
 If they got AstraZeneca as their first shot, they’re advised to get another vaccine only if they have a history of blood clots or other conditions that might put them at higher risk of clots.